Evidence for interacting dark energy from BOSS: Introduction

-Recently, there have been studies of interacting dark energy models in light of new observations\ \cite{Salvatelli:2014zta}.
+Recently, there have been studies of interacting dark energy models in light of new probes\ \cite{Salvatelli:2014zta,Nunes:2016dlj,Costa:2016tpb,Marcondes:2016reb}.
 However, we note that there has been only little exploration of the consequences of the results from BOSS in the literature\ \cite{Aubourg:2014yra,Cardenas:2014jya,Sahni:2014ooa}, and these studies do not explore the idea of interacting dark energy and dark matter.
-Thus, it would be interesting to see what are the phenomenological implications from BOSS for interacting dark energy.
+Thus, it would be interesting to see what the phenomenological implications from BOSS for interacting dark energy are.
 Since this model allows for one of the components to decay into the other, we claim that energy flow from dark energy to dark matter implies a smaller amount of dark matter in the past, thus accommodating for the value of the Hubble parameter at $z=2.34$ found by BOSS and still maintaining the cosmology today close to $\Lambda$CDM.
-As a first test, we perform a comparison by showing that the observational value of the Hubble parameter from quasars given by the BOSS collaboration, $H(2.34)=222 \pm 7 ~\mathrm{km~s^{-1}~Mpc^{-1}}$, is consistent with the interacting model with a small positive coupling constant.
-This comparison serves to indicate that the interaction is able to accommodate the BOSS collaboration result.
-After that, we perform a full Markov Chain Monte Carlo (MCMC) analysis using the new BOSS data together with the \textit{Planck} data for the interacting model.
-We show that the constraints on $H(z=2.34)$ and $D_A(z=2.34)$ for the interacting model are in better agreement with BOSS compared to $\Lambda$CDM.
+For a first test, we perform a comparison by showing that the observational value of the Hubble parameter from quasars given by the BOSS Collaboration, $H(2.34)=222 \pm 7 ~\mathrm{km~s^{-1}~Mpc^{-1}}$, is consistent with the interacting model with a small positive coupling constant.
+This comparison serves to indicate that the interaction is able to accommodate the BOSS Collaboration result.
+After that, we perform a full Markov chain Monte Carlo (MCMC) analysis using the new BOSS data together with the Planck data for the interacting model.
+We show that the constraints on $H(z=2.34)$ and $D_\mathrm{A}(z=2.34)$ for the interacting model are compatible with the values obtained by the BOSS team, showing a slightly better concordance when compared to $\Lambda$CDM.